Priory welcomes the Prime Minister's comments

 "Schools are also reporting a stress epidemic.
 Some of this stress is absorbed by children from their parents, but much of it is fuelled by social media, contributing to issues like sexting, cyber-bullying, self-harming and eating disorders.
 When I talk to children in schools about stress, I am constantly amazed at their low self-esteem, and how few tools they feel they can resort to in order to cope with outside pressures which, by anyone's reckoning, are considerable.
 Early intervention for anyone with a mental health problem is vital and can be life-changing."

-Priory is dedicated to helping people to improve their mental health and wellbeing, and currently treats more than 70 different conditions through a nationwide network of over 300 facilities that cater for a person's health, care, education and specialised needs and include:
+Priory is dedicated to helping people to improve their mental health and wellbeing, and currently treats more than 70 different conditions through a nationwide network of over 300 facilities that cater for a person's health, care, education and specialised needs.
+These include:

 - Mental healthcare (depression, stress, anxiety) hospitals and clinics